-Live and digital auditions for our Two- and Three-Week Summer Intensives take place in January and February at locations around the country including Chicago during Unifieds, New York City, and various cities in Texas, among others.
+Live and digital auditions for our Three-Week Summer Intensive, Panorama, and our Two-Week Summer Intensive, Blueprint, take place in January and February at locations around the country including Chicago during Unifieds, New York City, and various cities in Texas, among others.
 To find out more about our Summer Intensives, click here.

 Sunday, February 7th and Monday, February 8th

 17 E. Monroe St.

 Chicago, IL 60603